-Alcohol Rehab Centers are special places with the top goal to provide comfort, safety and professional treatment for people who struggle with alcohol addiction.
-In alcohol treatment centers, alcohol addicts will receive the special help that includes detox, counseling, psychological help, etc.
+Alcohol Rehab Centers are special places with the primary goal of providing comfort, safety and professional treatment for people who struggle with alcohol addiction.
+In alcohol treatment centers, alcohol addicts will receive the special help that includes detox, counseling, psychological help, and medical intervention, if necessary, to deal with withdrawal symptoms.

 Alcoholism is a disease – a chronic, progressive disease that can prove fatal if not treated.
 Very often it requires special treatment for a successful recovery.
 Alcohol rehab centers are created in order to help people addicted to alcohol get their lives back on track.